Berry Gordy Quick Bio

-Gordy was responsible for launching these musical artists, along with other ‘Motown’ singers under his record label, Motown Records.
+Gordy was responsible for launching these music artist’s careers, along with other ‘Motown’ singers under his record label, Motown Records.

 Gordy discovered, produced and launched numerous talented African-American singers from the 1950s through the 1970s, revolutionizing jazz and R&B music into a whole new musical culture in itself.